flutter/website/src/docs/perf/deferred-components.md

 By default, the build fails if the validator detects any issues and guides you through suggested changes to fix them.

+{{site.alert.note}}
-You might opt out of building deferred components with the `--no-deferred-components` flag.
+  You can opt out of building deferred components with the `--no-deferred-components` flag.
   This flag causes all assets defined under deferred components to be treated as if they were defined under the assets section of `pubspec.yaml`.
   All Dart code is compiled into a single shared library and `loadLibrary()` calls complete in the next event loop boundary (as soon as possible while being asynchronous).
   This flag is also equivalent to omitting the `deferred-components:` entry in `pubspec.yaml`.
+{{site.alert.end}}

 <ol markdown="1">
 <li markdown="1"><a name="step-3.1"></a>The